Syncano/website/pages/blog/2015-01-23-getting-know-javascript-intro/index.md

 ```
 This first example follows traditions of the <a title="K&amp;R Book (introduction to C)" href="http://www.amazon.com/The-Programming-Language-2nd-Edition/dp/0131103628">K&amp;R book (introduction to C) </a>- a must have for any serious programmer.
 The document object is how JavaScript interacts with the DOM in general.
 Here we make use of two methods:

-<strong>getElementById("first")</strong>: This method grabs any elements with id "first".
+**getElementById("first")**: This method grabs any elements with id "first".
 It doesn't do anything specific with the element, but it's handy for interacting with a specific HTML element or set of HTML elements.

-<strong>innerHTML</strong>:This simply gets the value of the innerHTML of any tag.
+**innerHTML**:This simply gets the value of the innerHTML of any tag.

 Notice that JavaScript is very heavy on object oriented programming.
 The way you interact with, access, and write data is through objects.